Mould growth is a common problem in many homes, but it doesn’t have to be.

 Q: How do plants help control indoor mould growth?

-A: Plants can increase humidity levels and improve air quality, which helps regulate mould growth.
+A: Plants can reduce humidity levels and improve air quality, which helps regulate mould growth.
 Certain houseplants, such as ivy, ferns, and spider plants, are particularly effective at this.

 Q: Which plants are effective at regulating humidity and reducing condensation?